kubicorn/kubicorn/README.md

 ### Scale

-`kubicorn` is powered by a state enforcement model.
+`kubicorn` is powered by a state enforcement pattern.
 A user defines the intended state of Kubernetes infrastructure, and `kubicorn` can enforce the intended state.

 ### Snapshot